richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `perl.perlInc`: array with paths to add to perl library path.
 This setting is used by the syntax checker and for the debuggee and also for the LanguageServer itself.
 * `perl.fileFilter`: array for filtering perl file, defaults to [*.pm,*.pl]
 * `perl.ignoreDirs`: directories to ignore, defaults to [.vscode, .git, .svn]
 * `perl.debugAdapterPort`: port to use for connection between vscode and debug adapter inside Perl::LanguageServer.
-On a multi user system every user must use a different port.
+* `perl.debugAdapterPortRange`: if debugAdapterPort is in use try ports from debugAdapterPort to debugAdapterPort + debugAdapterPortRange.
+Default 100.
 * `perl.showLocalVars`: if true, show also local variables in symbol view
 * `perl.logLevel`: Log level 0-2.
 * `perl.logFile`: If set, log output is written to the given logfile, instead of displaying it in the vscode output pane.
 Log output is always appended.
 Only use during debugging of LanguageServer itself.
-* `perl.disableCache`: if true, the LanguageServer will not cache the result of parsing source files on disk, so it can be used within readonly directories"
+* `perl.disableCache`: If true, the LanguageServer will not cache the result of parsing source files on disk, so it can be used within readonly directories
+* `perl.containerCmd`: If set Perl::LanguageServer can run inside a container.
+Options are: 'docker', 'docker-compose', 'kubectl'
+* `perl.containerArgs`: arguments for containerCmd.
+Varies depending on containerCmd.
+* `perl.containerMode`: To start a new container, set to 'run', to execute inside an existing container set to 'exec'.
+Note: kubectl only supports 'exec'
+* `perl.containerName`: Image to start or container to exec inside or pod to use

 ## Debugger Settings for launch.json